datactor/Blockchain/README.md

 2. Generate unique data fingerprint:the hash
 3. One-way & Deterministic
    - When you interpret same series of bytes, you will always get same hash.
-     However, you cannot get a series of bytes from hash.
+     However, you cannot get the series of bytes from the hash.

 In a nutshell, a hash algorithm consists of a set of irreversible computations that can be performed on a datum to generate a (usually) unique byte sequence.